Can I get iMovie on a Windows computer?

-Can I use iMovie on Windows PC?
-Is there any iMovie for Windows version available?
-Many users are looking for ways to download iMovie for Windows computer but find it no ways. iMovie helps users create amazing video projects easily and efficiently with the clean and simple window but only on Mac and iOS (iPhone/iPad) devices.
-There is no iMovie for Windows PC version, and Apple haven't had any plan to do it.
-In this case, if you want an iMovie similar program for Windows PC, you can download an iMovie alternative for Windows PC to use.
+Many users are looking for ways to download iMovie for Windows computer but find it in no ways. iMovie helps users create amazing video projects easily and efficiently with the clean and simple window but only on Mac and iOS (iPhone/iPad) devices.
+There is no iMovie for Windows version.

-Filmora Video Editor for Windows is the best iMovie for Windows PC alternative in the market and provides the best methods, tools and techniques to perform the video editing easily.
-Filmora Video Editor enables you to easily make movies, edit audio, apply effects and share your new movie on YouTube, Facebook, Vimeo, DVD, TV, iPhone, iPad, iPod, and more!
-Filmora Video Editor has 2 modes: Standard Mode and Advanced Mode.
-Standard Mode is for users who just need basic editing.
-Advanced Mode is for professional video editing users to apply more stunning effects to videos.
-And it is fully compatible with Mac 10.10 or above, Mac (macOS 10.13 High Sierra included).
+Filmora Video Editor for Windows (or Filmora Video Editor for Mac) is one of the best iMovie alternative for Windows PC in the market in 2021.
+This program provides the best tools and techniques to perform the video editing like a pro.
+With a friendly interface, Filmora enables you to easily create 4k videos, edit audio/photo, apply effects and share your new movie on YouTube, Vimeo, DVD, TV, iPhone, iPad, iPod, and more!

 Key Features of Filmora Video Editor: